Ankush-Nmurthy/Grow-Garden/README.md

 ## Introduction

-The Online Plant Nursery Application is a web-based platform designed to facilitate the purchase and management of a wide variety of plants, seeds, and planters.
+The GrowGarden Application is a web-based platform designed to facilitate the purchase and management of a wide variety of plants, seeds, and planters.
 The application provides customers with an intuitive and user-friendly interface to browse through the available products, place orders, and manage their purchases.
-Additionally, the admin panel empowers administrators to efficiently manage products, customers, and overall operations.
+Additionally, the admin endpoints empowers administrators to efficiently manage products, customers, and overall operations.

 ## Key Features: